dmeditor/dmeditor/README.md

 # dmeditor
 dmeditor is a block-styled visual editor.
-Data is saved to json format.
+Data is in json format.

 *Progress: It's still under development and we will soon have alpha version!*